Interim President & Chief Executive Officer

 During more than 10 years with the nonprofit, she held different positions with responsibilities that included: development and management for all new programs; funding, services and operations for all departments; compliance with U.S. Department of Housing and Urban Development requirements; foreclosure prevention; and rental assistance.

-Debra Fischle-Faulk is responsible for the San Diego Housing Commission’s (SDHC) centralized procurement and grant writing/application submission activities, as well as labor, Section 3, equal opportunity contracting and other federal and state contract compliance activities.
+She previously served as Vice President of Procurement and Compliance, overseeing SDHC’s centralized procurement and grant writing/application submission activities, as well as labor, Section 3, equal opportunity contracting and other federal and state contract compliance activities.